Rambo: Last Blood: Development and writing

 In February 2008, Sylvester Stallone revealed that making a fifth film would depend on the success of the fourth film, stating he was "gearing one up" and that it would "be quite different".
 In March 2008, Stallone revealed he was "half-way through" writing Rambo V, stating that it would not be another war movie, with Bulgaria being considered to double as Rambo's home in Arizona.
 In February 2009, Stallone revealed that he was proceeding with the fifth film, but stated, "The conflict is whether to do it in America or a foreign country."

 In August 2009, Millennium Films greenlit the film with Stallone writing, directing, and starring.
 At that time, the plot focused on Rambo battling human traffickers and drug lords to rescue a young girl abducted near the U.S.–Mexico border.
 In September 2009, Stallone revealed that the film was titled Rambo V: The Savage Hunt, and would instead be loosely based on the novel Hunter by James Byron Huggins.
-The plot was reconceptualized to focus on Rambo leading an elite special forces kill team to hunt and kill a genetically engineered creature.
+The plot was reconceptualized to focus on Rambo leading an elite special forces team to hunt and kill a genetically engineered creature.
 Nu Image/Millennium Films released a concept art poster, and official synopsis for The Savage Hunt.
 By November 2009 however, the plot had reverted to the story written by Stallone, involving Rambo crossing the Mexican border to rescue a girl who had been kidnapped.

 In May 2010, Stallone revealed he was "done" with the character, stating, "I think Rambo's pretty well done.
 I don't think there'll be any more.
-I'm about 99% sure I was going to do it ... but I feel that with Rocky Balboa, that character came complete circle.
+I'm about 99% sure I was going to do it ... but I feel that with Rocky Balboa, that character came full circle.
 He went home.
 But for Rambo to go on another adventure might be, I think, misinterpreted as a mercenary gesture and not necessary.
 I don't want that to happen."
 At the 2010 Cannes Film Festival, Millennium Films and Nu Image advertised the film, now titled Rambo V, with handout poster cards.
 Despite this, Stallone stated that he wasn't involved with the created posters and that the studio had told him that if he doesn't make the film they'll find someone else to complete it.
 He stated he wanted the franchise to end, and expressed being comfortable with the idea.